coolplumok/coolplumok/README.md

 🥇10+ years of experience with Ruby on Rails, Node.js, Python Django and Flask, CodeIgniter and Laravel, Shopify, Magento and Opencart, ReactJS, AngularJS, VueJS, Bootstrap and AntDesign in all web hosting server such as AWS, Digital Ocean, Azure, Google firebase & cloud and so on.
 On the other hand, I can develop and support NFT marketplace and Machine Learning using Python and OpenAI GPT3 API.<br/>
-- 🔭 I’m currently working on website development.
+- 🔭 I’m currently ready to work for you.
 - 🌱 I’m currently learning all new technologies.
 - 👯 I’m looking to collaborate on large scale project.
 - 🤔 I’m looking for help with my perfect skills and full experience whatever you need.